King Arthur Pages

 arise a lion swelled with human gore.
 Under him shall a reaper be placed in the

 standing corn, who, while he is reaping, shall be oppressed by him.
 A

 Afterwards he shall become a sea-fish, who, being roused up with the hissing of a serpent, shall engender with him.
 From hence shall be produced three thundering bulls, who having eaten up their pastures shall be turned into trees.

 The first shall carry a whip of vipers, and turn his back upon the next.
 He shall endeavour to snatch away the whip, but shall be taken by the last.
 They

 away their faces from one another, till they have thrown away the poisoned cup.

 The serpent shall endeavour to diffuse his poison, in order to blast the harvest.
 A grievous mortality shall sweep away the people, and the walls of cities shall be made desolate.

-There shall be given for a remedy the city of Claudius, which shall interpose the nurse of the scourger.
+given for a remedy the city of

 For she shall bear a dose of medicine, and in a short time the island shall be restored.
 Then shall two successively sway the sceptre, whom a horned dragon shall serve.
 One shall come in armour, and shall ride upon a flying serpent.
 He shall sit upon his back with his naked body, and cast his right hand upon his tail.
 With his cry shall the seas be moved, and he shall strike terror into the second.
 The second therefore shall enter into confederacy with the lion; but a quarrel happening, they shall encounter one another.
 They shall distress one